orcinusorca1/cs32-final-project/README.md

 - **Data File:** `City_Data.csv` must be in the same directory as the Python file

 ### How to Run
-1. Make sure `City_Data.csv` is in the project folder
+1. Make sure `City_Data.csv` is in the project folder and you are in the correct directory
-2. Run the program: `python citymatch.py`
+2. Run the program: `python3 citymatch.py`
 3. Follow the prompts in the terminal to input your preferences

 ### Algorithm Overview (High-Level Design)